Pumping As A Student: Making It Work

 News flash: sometimes moms are also students!
 We give SO much credit to moms who take on the challenge of bettering their education while breastfeeding their babies.
 And we recognize that breastfeeding can become more challenging when it’s time to head back to school.

-That’s why we’ve outlined tips to make it easier for student moms – from knowing what your rights are for pumping at school, to making it work in practice.
+That’s why we’ve outlined tips to make it easier for student moms – from knowing what your rights are when it comes to pumping at school, to making it work in practice.

 Know Your Rights

 Although many universities and colleges don’t have formal policies relating to breastfeeding, you still have rights under various state laws, as well as the Title IX protections if you attend a public institution.

 If your schedule is packed and you can’t fit a pumping session in between classes, your absence from class should be excused.
 Some schools may require a doctor’s note explaining why it’s medically necessary for you to pump.

 The Department of Education encourages schools to provide breastfeeding students with a room for pumping and some states even require schools to provide reasonable accommodations for breastfeeding students.
 See these requirements by state at the National Conference for Legislators website.
 If you find your ability to meet the needs of your classes is hindered due to lack of a pumping space, find out what your rights are based on the state you reside in and contact your school's administration to find out what can be done.